-Post we finalize on our competitors, it’s time to do some organic research on them for which we head to the option just below domain overview on the left-hand menu.
+The post we finalize on our competitors, it’s time to do some organic research on them for which we head to the option just below domain overview on the left-hand menu.

-Organic Research is like a deep-dive into your organic search competitors and gives you a lot more information about them like their traffic sources and keywords, their recent ups and downs, filters for a better segregation of data, SERP features, etc. These reports are very vital in providing a detailed check on your competitors so that could help you plan your campaigns effectively.
+Organic Research is like a deep-dive into your organic search competitors and gives you a lot more information about them like their traffic sources and keywords, their recent ups and downs, filters for better segregation of data, SERP features, etc. These reports are very vital in providing a detailed check on your competitors so that could help you plan your campaigns effectively.

 Let’s look at what it has to offer –